irusri/geniesys/docs/plugins/load_genome.md

 ### Create database

-Now we need create a database.
-To do this you need a MySQL username and password.
+Now we need to create a database.
+To do this, you need a MySQL username and password.
 If you use the MAMP installation default username and password would be `root`.
 ```shell
 ## Download dump database for GenIE-Sys
 curl -O https://raw.githubusercontent.com/irusri/scripts/master/dump.sql